GDPR in brief & the role of business management software

 What are Intact Software doing to help our customers meet their GDPR obligations?

-Whilst Intact Software is committed to GDPR compliance across all our products, services and ways of working as a business in our handling of personal information it must be remembered that a piece of software cannot enforce GDPR compliancy.
+Whilst Intact is committed to GDPR compliance across all our products, services and ways of working as a business in our handling of personal information it must be remembered that a piece of software cannot enforce GDPR compliancy.
 Only you & your employees can make your organisation GDPR compliant.
 Intact Software will however provide you with the tools to assist you in this endeavour.

-The Intact Software team have been making the necessary development changes to your Intact Software system (listed below) to ensure you can facilitate compliance with the new GDPR regulation for the 25th of May or shortly thereafter depending on individual company requirements.
+The Intact team have been making the necessary development changes to your Intact Software system (listed below) to ensure you can facilitate compliance with the new GDPR regulation for the 25th of May or shortly thereafter depending on individual company requirements.

-Your Intact Software system will assist you in ensuring your staff are dealing with members of the general public who are EU citizens in a GDPR compliant fashion.
+Your Intact system will assist you in ensuring your staff are dealing with members of the general public who are EU citizens in a GDPR compliant fashion.

 Business to Business transactions must be retained and recorded in line with revenue requirements, however as noted above business contacts and general business contact information are not considered to be PERSONAL data and fall outside the scope of the current GDPR regulation.
 This only applies if you record information solely for business purposes.

-In the interest of transparency Intact Software recommends that all businesses should produce a document that informs all of your customers of how your organisation handles and processes data.
+In the interest of transparency Intact recommends that all businesses should produce a document that informs all of your customers of how your organisation handles and processes data.

 Intact Software GDPR Compliancy Features